FAQ

 ONLINE (VIRTUAL) INSTRUCTION

 We will be using an online conference system to hold classes.
-Each mentor will have their online conference account to hold small group classes.
+Each mentor group will have an online conference account to hold small group classes.
 We will utilize breakout rooms for individual mentoring whenever possible.
 Zoom will be our software.

-DO I NEED TRAINING TO BE A MENTOR?
+DO I NEED THE TRAINING TO BE A MENTOR?

-Yes, it is mandatory to complete an online training on “Preventing sexual abuse and child molestation” through UH system.
-Additionally, there will be training on how to work with young children, camp procedures, and on camp topics (Coding, 3D Printing, Digital Storytelling, Microbit, Python, Game Design), and on the camp curriculum prior to camp start date.
+Yes, it is mandatory to complete online training on “Preventing sexual abuse and child molestation” through the UH system.
+Additionally, there will be training on how to work with young children, camp procedures, and camp topics (Coding, 3D Printing, Digital Storytelling, Python, and Game Design), and on the camp curriculum prior to the camp start date.

 AM I GOING TO RECEIVE TRAINING ON THE CURRICULUM?